maskale46/Placement_Managment/README.md

 # Placement_Managment
-Placement Management System Using Java
-We need a input of college students and then select students who are eligible to get placements and then stored in file. non-selected students are placed in another file after that it displays and you can send email to those selected students.
+Placement Management System Using Java we pass an input from keyboard details of college students like register number, name, email id. and then select students those who are eligible to get placements are stored in file. non-selected students are placed in another file as next procedure if you select display command it displays and you can send email to those selected students.